Abhishek Bachchan Goes Wild Over Aishwarya Rai! Posts Lovey-dovey Captions About Her On Instagram!

 Just like everyone else, even Abhishek Bachchan could not

-control his emotions and ended up praising Aish in his Instagram
+control his emotions and ended up praising Aish on his Instagram

 handle.